heikoburau/ParallelAverage/Readme.md

 )
 ```

-- If different parameters are used, a new job will be submitted and a new entry will be added to the database.
+- If different parameters are used, a new job will be submitted and a new entry will be added to a database.
 - For each job submission, a new folder below the path given by the `path` argument will be created, where all data is stored in regular files and can be manually accessed if needed.
 - The database, which is a single JSON file, can also be found at the path given by the `path` argument.